Plots

 Regional Differences

-The regional differences in the market situation are often substantial.
+The regional differences in the market situation are often considerable.
 Property prices can vary significantly from city to city and from region to region.
-A detailed examination of the local market situation, including supply and demand, is therefore essential to realistically assess the value of a property.
+A detailed examination of the local market situation, including supply and demand, is therefore indispensable in realistically assessing a property's value.
 Tichy Immobilien emphasizes the importance of regional and local conditions for valuation.

 Analysis of Supply and Demand

-The analysis of supply and demand is a central aspect of valuation.
-When the demand for property in a particular region is high and supply is limited, prices typically rise.
-Conversely, falling prices can result when supply exceeds demand.
-A careful analysis of these dynamics is crucial to determining the current market value of a property.
+The analysis of supply and demand is a central component of valuation.
+When the demand for properties in a certain region is high and supply is limited, prices generally rise.
+Conversely, prices may fall when supply exceeds demand.
+A careful analysis of these dynamics is crucial in determining the current market value of a property.

-In metropolitan areas, there is often high demand pressure that affects property prices.
-The quality of the location plays a particularly important role here, as desirable locations usually command higher prices.
+In metropolitan areas, there is often high demand pressure, which affects property prices.
+The quality of the location plays an especially important role here, as desirable locations generally command higher prices.

 High Demand Pressure

 The high demand pressure in metropolitan areas often leads to inflated property prices.
-This is especially true in desirable locations where supply is limited and demand is high.
+This is particularly true in desirable locations, where supply is limited and demand is high.
 Buyers and investors must be prepared for high prices in such markets.
 Sprengnetter GmbH offers digital services and tools based on precise price determinations for this purpose.

-The impact of high demand pressure on property prices is clearly noticeable.
+The effects of high demand pressure on property prices are clearly noticeable.
 In metropolitan areas, prices are often significantly higher than in rural areas.
-This results in many people no longer being able to afford to buy a property in the city.
-Determining the land value is therefore particularly important.
+This results in many people being unable to afford purchasing property in the city.
+Therefore, determining land value is particularly important.

 Importance of Location Quality

-The location quality plays a particularly important role in metropolitan areas.
-Desirable locations with good infrastructure, proximity to workplaces and leisure options generally command higher prices.
-The micro-location, meaning the immediate neighbourhood, is of paramount importance in this regard.
+The quality of location plays a particularly important role in metropolitan areas.
+Desirable locations with good infrastructure, proximity to workplaces, and recreational opportunities typically command higher prices.
+The micro-location, i.e., the immediate neighborhood, is of particular importance here.

-Comparison, Income, Asset Value: Selecting the Appropriate Valuation Methods
+Comparison, Income, and Asset Value: Choosing the Appropriate Valuation Methods

 Comparative Value Method

-The Comparative Value Method is a common approach for property valuation.
-It is particularly well-suited for undeveloped land and condominiums, as it allows for a direct comparison with similar properties in the area.
-The Wikipedia page on property valuation provides a comprehensive overview of the various aspects.
+The comparative value method is a common approach to property valuation.
+It is particularly suitable for undeveloped plots and condominiums, as a direct comparison with similar properties in the vicinity is possible.
+The Wikipedia page on property valuation provides a good overview of the various aspects.

 Application and Suitability

-The Comparative Value Method is primarily used for undeveloped land and condominiums.
-Similar properties in the vicinity are referenced to determine the value of the property being appraised.
-The more comparable properties available, the more accurate the result.
+The comparative value method is mainly used for undeveloped plots and condominiums.
+Similar properties in the area are used to determine the value of the property being assessed.
+The more comparable properties there are, the more accurate the result.

-The Comparison with Similar Properties forms the core principle of the Comparative Value Method.
-Properties that are as comparable as possible in terms of location, size, amenities, and condition are taken into account.
-The sale prices of these properties then serve as the basis for valuation.
+The comparison with similar properties is the core principle of the comparative value method.
+Properties are considered that are as similar as possible in terms of location, size, fittings, and condition.
+The sale prices of these properties then serve as the basis for the valuation.

 Income Value Method

-The Income Value Method is mainly applied to rented properties.
-This method calculates the property's value based on rental income and management costs.
-The higher the rental income and the lower the costs, the greater the property's income value.
+The income value method is mainly applied to rented properties.
+Here, the value of the property is calculated based on rental income and operating costs.
+The higher the rental income and the lower the costs, the higher the income value of the property.

 Application and Suitability

-The Income Value Method is particularly suited to rented properties as rental income plays a central role.
-It is primarily used for multi-family dwellings, office buildings, and commercial properties.
-Sprengnetter GmbH offers digital services and tools based on precise price evaluations for this purpose.
+The income value method is particularly suitable for rented properties, as rental income plays a central role here.
+It is mainly used for apartment buildings, office buildings, and commercial properties.
+Sprengnetter GmbH offers digital services and tools for this, based on precise price determinations.

-The Calculation of Income Value is based on rental income and management costs.
-Initially, annual rental income is determined.
-Management costs are then deducted to obtain the annual net income.
-This net income is multiplied by a capitalisation rate to derive the income value.
+The calculation of the income value is based on rental income and operating costs.
+First, the annual rental income is determined.
+The operating costs are then deducted to obtain the annual net yield.
+This net yield is then multiplied by a capitalisation rate to obtain the income value.

-The Cost Value Method is primarily used for owner-occupied properties and special objects.
-In this method, the property's value is determined based on the construction costs and the condition of the building.
-The Cost Value Method is particularly appropriate when no comparable properties are available.
+The replacement value method is primarily applied to owner-occupied properties and special objects.
+Here, the value of the property is determined based on the construction costs and the condition of the building.
+The replacement value method is particularly suitable when there are no comparable properties available.

 Application and Suitability

-The Cost Value Method is mainly applied to owner-occupied properties and special objects.
-It considers the building's construction costs and condition.
-The method is especially suitable when no comparable properties exist.
-Determining the land value is a critical component.
+The replacement value method is mainly used for owner-occupied properties and special objects.
+Here, the construction costs of the building and the condition are taken into account.
+The method is particularly suitable when there are no comparable properties available.
+Determining the land value is an important component.

-The Determination of Cost Value is based on the building's construction costs and condition.
-First, the new construction costs of the building are determined.
-The value is then adjusted based on the building's age and condition.
-The cost value thus determined is then combined with the land value to obtain the total property value.
+The determination of the replacement value is based on the construction costs of the building and its condition.
+First, the costs of rebuilding the building are determined.
+The value is then adjusted based on the age and condition of the building.
+The replacement value thus determined is then added to the land value to obtain the total value of the property.

 Market Adjustment and Regional Factors

-Market Adjustment and Regional Factors play a crucial role in all valuation methods.
-Regional market data is essential for realistically assessing a property's value.
-The challenges in capturing local market conditions can, however, be significant.
+The market adjustment and regional factors play an important role in all valuation methods.
+Regional market data are essential to realistically assess the value of a property.
+However, the challenges in capturing local market conditions can be significant.

 Importance of Regional Market Data

-Regional Market Data is crucial for valuation.
-Property prices can vary significantly from region to region.
-Therefore, it is essential to thoroughly understand the local market conditions.
-Tichy Immobilien emphasises the importance of regional and local conditions for valuation.
+The regional market data are crucial for valuation.
+Property prices can vary greatly from region to region.
+Therefore, it is important to have a precise understanding of local market conditions.
+Tichy Immobilien emphasizes the significance of regional and local circumstances for valuation.

 Challenges in Capturing Local Market Conditions

-The Challenges in Capturing Local Market Conditions can be substantial.
-Data is often incomplete or outdated.
-Moreover, regional peculiarities can influence the market.
-A careful analysis and interpretation of the data are therefore indispensable.
+The capturing of local market conditions can pose a major challenge.
+The data are often incomplete or outdated.
+In addition, regional peculiarities can influence the market.
+Therefore, careful analysis and interpretation of the data is indispensable.

 Potential for Valuation Errors

-The Potential for Valuation Errors exists in all valuation methods.
-Incorrect data, false assumptions, or improper application of the methods can lead to erroneous results.
-Professional and meticulous valuation is therefore essential.
+The potential for valuation errors exists in all valuation methods.
+Incorrect data, wrong assumptions, or improper application of the methods can lead to erroneous results.
+Thus, professional and careful valuation is essential.

 Sustainability Increases Value: ESG Criteria in Property Valuation